frontendpatterns/frontendpatterns.dev/src/content/patterns/optimistic-update.md

 ## Solution

-Apply the Optimistic Update pattern by immediately updating UI with expected results before server confirmation for perceived speed, and reinforce it with concise examples or tests.
+Immediately updating UI with expected results before server confirmation for perceived speed.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.